 difficult to access due to muddy trails and swollen rivers.

-Why Choose Manu for Your Next Birdwatching Adventure?
+Why Choose for Your Next Birdwatching Adventure?

 Manu is a treasure trove of biodiversity and a birdwatching haven for nature enthusiasts from around the world.